sneidenfernandes/SQL/README.md

-# SQL Practice Repository
+# SQL

-Welcome to the SQL Practice repository!
+Welcome to the SQL!
 This collection contains a variety of SQL excercises from various sites.
 I will be solving queries and documenting more sites as I go along.

 Till date, the sites I've covered are structured into folders as mentioned below: